GSA/challenges-and-prizes/_challenges/1092-fish-protection-prize.md

 card-image: /assets/images/cards/1092-Fish-Protection-Prize-DOE-341x160.jpg
 agency-logo: 256px-Seal_of_the_United_States_Department_of_Energy.png
 challenge-title: Fish Protection Prize
-tagline: Catalyze new solutions, designs and strategies to protect fish from water infrastructure, such as water diversions, pipes, and intakes at hydropower dams.
+tagline: Catalyze new solutions, designs and strategies to protect fish from water infrastructure, such as water diversions, pipes and hydropower dam intakes.
 agency: Department of Energy - Water Power Technologies Office
 partner-agencies-federal: Department of the Interior - Bureau of Reclamation
 partners-non-federal: Pacific Northwest National Laboratory, National Renewable Energy Laboratory